 You can also see the real sign that was erected at Checkpoint Charlie during the war, warning those approaching that they are entering American territory.
 This is where I was a little disappointed.
 Near the sign they have three German men dressed up as US army officials with whom you can take photos with.
 However, although they were very willing to take photographs, they were also larking around and pulling funny signs at the camera, which I didn’t think was appropriate.

 Topography of Terror

-The Topography of Terror was the most historically interesting place we visited in Berlin.
+The Topography of Terror was the most historically interesting place we visited in Berlin so please do make sure this is on your list of places to visit in Berlin.
 It is both an indoor and an outdoor museum and the day we visited it was scorching so make sure to pack some sun cream if you’re visiting during the summer months!

 Here you’ll find a very detailed account of the Nazi reign of terror as the museum is based on the site of the Gestapo and SS headquarters.
 If you want to do this museum properly I suggest setting aside around one and a half hours for you to get around the whole place, reading all the info.

 This square is one the prettiest we came across in Berlin as all the buildings here were in the old classic style.
 A lot of Berlin is very modern as the majority of the city was badly bombed during the war and lots was not restored.
 There are lots of restaurants around as well as people trying to entertain tourists, such as this guy blowing huge bubbles!